 The NAV of CGI is calculated by the Manager as at the close of business each day that the Toronto Stock Exchange ("TSX") is open for trading.
-The NAV on any particular day is calculated by dividing the net asset value of the Company (being the value of its assets less the value of its liabilities (including the amortized cost of the Class A Preference Shares using the effective interest method), both as determined by the Manager) by the total number of common shares outstanding at that time.
+The NAV on any particular day is calculated by dividing the net asset value of the Company (being the value of its assets less the value of its liabilities, both as determined by the Manager) by the total number of common shares outstanding at that time.